Oh Snap! Let's Eat!

 Sugar-Apples (aka Custard-Pineapple)

-Sugar apples - called shìjiā (釋迦) in Taiwan - are one of the most beloved fruits on the island.
 Despite the name, they taste nothing like apples.
 The outside looks like it's covered in little green bumps, but once you crack it open, the inside is incredibly soft, creamy, and custard-like.

-The flavor is sweet, fragrant, and almost dessert-like, especially when they're perfectly ripe.
-A lot of people describe it as a mix between vanilla pudding and a tropical pear - but honestly, it just tastes like sugar apple and nothing else.
+The flavor is sweet, fragrant, and almost dessert-like, especially when it's perfectly ripe.
+A lot of people describe it as a mix between vanilla pudding and a tropical pear, but honestly, it just tastes like custard apple and nothing else.

-They're not easy to find in the U.S., but in Taiwan, they're everywhere when they're in season.
-Vendors will often help you choose a fruit that's ready to eat that day (versus one you need to let ripen for a bit).
+Custard apples aren't easy to find in the U.S., but in Taiwan, they're everywhere when they're in season.
+Vendors will often help you choose one that's ready to eat that day versus one you need to let ripen for a bit.
 Some stands even peel or split the fruit open for you so you can enjoy it right away.

 Pin this!